File-Centric Security Platform

 • Access Files Through Their Native App: Any file can be encrypted but with FenixPyre, no matter what the file type, encrypted files are accessed from their native application making the experience seamless to users.

-• Milliseconds of Latency: Every file is encrypted with a distinct encryption key.
-Encryption and decryption are optimized at a kernel-level implementation, with no noticeable impact to the client.
+• Milliseconds of Latency: Encryption and decryption are optimized with no noticeable impact to the end-user.

 • Comprehensive Compatibility: Supports encryption across various environments, including network shares, cloud storage platforms (SharePoint, AWS S3, Azure), and local file systems.